-NRI Financial Roadmap Before Returning to India: RNOR, 401k, Banking
+Free NRI Financial Roadmap 2026 Before Moving Back to India

 What this resource helps you do

-The financial roadmap gives returning NRIs a structured way to review tax residency, banking, overseas assets, India income, 401k, Roth IRA, traditional IRA, HSA, insurance, estate questions, and post-return cash flow before the move becomes urgent.
+The financial roadmap gives returning NRIs a structured way to review tax residency, banking, overseas assets, India income, retirement accounts, insurance, estate questions, and post-return cash flow before the move becomes urgent.

 How to use this resource

-- List NRE, NRO, FCNR, overseas bank, brokerage, 401k, Roth IRA, traditional IRA, HSA, property, and insurance accounts.
+• List NRE, NRO, FCNR, overseas bank, brokerage, retirement, property, and insurance accounts.

 Where this fits in the return plan